CLAMP-IT/moodlegist/README.md

 ### Updating the database

-The first database fetch may easily take 30-60 minutes, be patient.

-1. `bin/cmd refresh`: Refresh the list of plugins and themes to find new and updated packages.
+1. `bin/cmd refresh`: Refresh the list of plugins from the Moodle plugins repository.
-2. `bin/cmd update`: Update the versions for packages identified in `1.`.
-3. `bin/cmd build`: Rebuild all `.json` files in `web/`.
+2. `bin/cmd build`: Rebuild all `.json` files in `web/`.